betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 Tutorial](https://onegoodtutorial.org/) a try and [provide some feedback](https://onegoodtutorial.org/about/#feedback) about what worked and what didn’t!
 Or spread the word to your colleagues who you think might find this resource useful.
-You are more than welcome to reach out via [the One Good Tutorial repository on [GitHub](https://github.com/pkgw/onegoodtutorial/) where all of the project materials are managed.
+You are more than welcome to reach out via [the One Good Tutorial repository](https://github.com/pkgw/onegoodtutorial/) on GitHub, where all of the project materials are managed.
 Happy documenting!

 ### Related resources